Pointers and Memory Management

 C-Style Allocation

 Previously we saw that arrays could be initialized with a variable that was set at compile time and declared const.
 However, this limits the flexibility of the code.
 Anytime a change is required, the code must be recompiled.
-Modifying hard-coded values is also error prone.
+Modifying hard-coded values is also error-prone.
 Finally, in many cases we need to be able to adapt the code to the circumstances of a particular run.
 This is especially true for programs that use arrays, since they are frequently used to represent grids or other numerical entities, and the program should be capable of running at different resolutions without the need to recompile each time.

 C has a set of alloc routines of which malloc (memory allocation) is most frequently used.
 The malloc function allocates a block of memory of the specified number of bytes.
 It must be told the number of bytes to obtain by the programmer.
 Nearly always the sizeof function must be invoked to be sure the correct number of bytes is allocated.
 Malloc returns a pointer of type void so it must be cast to the desired type.